Obscurely/EStash/README.md

 with the click of a button to copy the content to that file.
 For example store your ssh keys safely, put your vault in like your github dotfiles, download it on another machine and easily install those keys.<br>
 * The vault is encrypted using a key derived from your password (the strength of your password decides the safetyness of your vault) using argon2id and that key is used to encrypt the private key.
 The encryption algorithm used is an ECIES, combines X25519 Diffie-Hellman function and XChaCha20Poly1305.
+(I used an [ECIES](https://itecspec.com/spec/3gpp-33-501-c-3-elliptic-curve-integrated-encryption-scheme-ecies/) for future proof reasons as there are no security downsides)

 ### Video showcase